 - Obesity: having excess tissue in and around the neck area and throat can construct airways as well.

-- Aging: as adults age, there can be changes to tissues and bones that cause weakening or a relaxing of muscles that contributes to snoring.
+- Aging: As adults age, changes to tissues and bones can cause weakening or relaxation of muscles, which can contribute to snoring.

 Snoring can disrupt sleep and cause fatigue.
 People who snore are often unaware that they do, and their snoring impacts the people around them, particularly their partners.
-However, chronic snoring can be a symptom of a health issue, along with other symptoms that are more urgent.
+However, chronic snoring can be a symptom of a health issue, along with other more urgent symptoms.

 Snoring & Obstructive Sleep Apnea